|

 registered with the Company / Depository Participants (DP).
 For Members who have not

-registered their email addresses, a separate letter together with the link of the Annual
+registered their email addresses, a separate letter together with the web link of the

-Report will be sent, separately.
-To support the "Green Initiative", Members who
+Annual Report will be sent, separately.
+To support the "Green Initiative",

-have not registered their email addresses are requested to register the same with their DP
+Members who have not registered their email addresses are requested to register the same

-in case the shares are held by them in electronic form and with Registrar and Transfer
+with their DP in case the shares are held by them in electronic form and with the

 The report contains forward looking statements, identified by words like plans',